Understanding crypto stamps

 4 Public QR code (public key and wallet address)

-Scanning the QR code shows which of the 13 digital versions is being used.
+Scanning the QR code shows which of the digital versions is available.
 It is also possible to see whether the NFT still exists in the original wallet (the paper wallet, in this case the stamp itself) or has already been transferred to a digital wallet.

 5 Mnemonic phrase